 Geography is a broad based academic subject.
 Employers and universities see Geography as a robust academic subject rich in skills, knowledge and understanding.
 As a subject linking the arts and the sciences it is highly flexible in terms of what you can combine it with both at GCSE and A Level.
 Don't just take our word for it.
 Geography's importance to your education is evident: GCSE and A Level Geography is recognised as one of the key 'facilitating' subjects for entry to degree level study and Geography graduates become some of the most sought after graduates by employers.

-Paper 1: 1 hour 30 minutes exam: Living with the Physical Environment = 35%
+Paper 1: Living with the Physical Environment = 35%

-Paper 2: 1 hour 30 minutes exam: Challenges in the Human Environment = 35%
+Paper 2: Challenges in the Human Environment = 35%

 Both papers consist of multiple choice, short answers and extended prose.